longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 28: Cities

-If you double-click on a city row, the game will switch to the `Map View`_ and open the `City Dialog`_.
+If you double-click on a city row, the game will switch to the `Map View`_ and open the `City Dialog`_ for that city.
 When you close the `City Dialog`_, the client will not bring you back to the :guilabel:`City View`.
-You will need to do that yourself.
 If you right-click on a city's row, a pop-up menu will appear.
-From this menu you can change what the city is producing, set a city govenor, sell a city improvement, conduct an advanced selection of cities, buy what is currently being produced, and center the city on the map.
+From this menu you can change what the city is producing, set a citizen govenor, sell a city improvement, conduct an advanced selection of cities, buy what is currently being produced, and center the city on the map.
 If you choose to center the city on the map, the client will close the :guilabel:`Cities View` and open the `Map View`_ and place the city in the center of the screen.

 Nations and Diplomacy View
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :guilabel:`Nations and Diplomacy View` is actually two views accessed from the same place on the `Top Function Bar`_.
-When you click the icon for it as shown in Figure 29, the client will leave the view you are currently showing and display a list of nations that you are playing against in a table format.
+When you click the button for it as shown in Figure 29, the client switch to a list of nations that you are playing against in a table format.

 .. figure:: ../../_static/images/gui-elements/top-bar-nations.png
   :align: center
   :alt: Freeciv21 Nations
   :figclass: align-center

-  Figure 29: Nations and Diplomacy View Icon
+  Figure 29: Nations and Diplomacy View Button

 Figure 30 gives a sample of the :guilabel:`Nations View` in the client with the all available columns